 Decline in Civility and Social Norms

-In closing, we iterate it only is our best intentions to ask everyone to pause and reflect on the true root-cause of the issue, and to give our suggestion of being more civil a chance to make a positive change.
-We are committed to finding viable solutions, and we appreciate your partnership in the process.
+In closing, remember it only is my best intention to ask everyone to pause and reflect on the true root-cause of an issue before reacting.
+Please give the suggestion of being more civil a chance and help make a positive change in your family, our community, and possibly the world around you.

 This article was originally published by The Landings Association on their website.
 Visit landings.org to read the original article. https://landings.org/news/2022/03/10/decline-civility-and-social-norms